tensorflow/tfjs/scripts/cloud_funcs/README.md

 This directory contains the following Google Cloud Functions.

 ### `trigger_nightly`
 Programatically triggers a Cloud Build on master.
-This function is called by the Cloud Scheduler around 4am EST every day (configurable via the Cloud Scheduler UI).
+This function is called by the Cloud Scheduler around 4am "America/New York" time every day (configurable via the Cloud Scheduler UI).
 You can also trigger the function manually via the Cloud UI.

 Command to re-deploy: